jez/jez.github.io/src/index.md

 >
 > Andrew Carnegie

-I'm currently very satisfied with my work, but am still interested to hear about opportunities if you're:

-1.  using Haskell, OCaml, or related languages,
-2.  based in Pittsburgh, or
-3.  developing programming language-related tools.
+I'm currently very satisfied with my work!
+But if you work on programming languages or language-aware IDE tooling I'm always willing to chat.
+(At the very least, it's always fun to swap notes on unique approaches to common problems.)

 I've been lucky enough to work at a number of great companies: